Depositor Compensation Scheme

 Depositor Compensation Scheme DCS logo resized small

-Why is the Depositor Compensation Scheme being introduced?
+Why was the Depositor Compensation Scheme introduced?

 The Depositor Compensation Scheme is a government scheme funded by deposit takers and administered by the RBNZ.
 It’s designed to strengthen trust and security in New Zealand’s financial system and align us with the protection available in many other countries.